EagerToLearnBrit/EagerToLearnBrit/README.md

 ---
 ## 📝 Blog & Resources
-If you’re interested in the things I’m learning or working on (see repo's) check out:
+If you’re interested in the things I’m learning or working on (see repositories below 👇🏽) check out:
 - 📨 Email me - chappy784@mail.com
 ---